Amenability, definable groups, and automorphism groups: Introduction

 Very roughly speaking, our main results are of the form: an appropriate amenability assumption implies an appropriate version of G-compactness.

 Section \ref{section: dynamics of top groups}, having partly a preliminary character, contains many new notions and observations which are essential for the rest of the paper.
 In Subsection \ref{subsection: topological category}, we develop the topological dynamics of a topological group $G$ treated as a first order structure where predicates for all open subsets of $G$ are in the language.
 As was noted in \cite{Gi,GPP}, there is a type-definable over $M$ (even over $\emptyset$) subgroup $H$ of $G^*$ such that the quotient map from $G$ to $G^*/H$ is the Bohr compactification of $G$.
 We denote this subgroup by ${G^*}^{00}_{\topo}$, and we give some descriptions of it; this is a topological variant of ${G^*}^{00}_M$.
 We also define a topological version of ${G^*}^{000}_M$, which we denote by ${G^*}^{000}_{\topo}$ and whose description as a universal object in a certain category we provide.
 We also recall from \cite{GPP, PeSt} a model-theoretic description of the universal $G$-ambit as a quotient of $G^*$ by a certain type-definable equivalence relation and we describe model-theoretically the semigroup operation on it.
-Then we notice that the main results from \cite{KrPi} have their counterparts for topological groups.
+Then we notice that the main results from \cite{KrPi} have their counterparts for topological groups (which will not be used in the subsequent sections, but are interesting in their own right).
 We also give some basic examples illustrating the differences between the definable and topological categories.
-In Subsection \ref{subsection: def top}, working with an arbitrary language (without predicates for all open subgroups of $G$), we introduce definable topological connected components ${G^*}^{00}_{\defi,\topo}$ and ${G^*}^{000}_{\defi,\topo}$, and we give their descriptions; and similarly for the definable topological $G$-ambit.
+In particular, we compute various components for the universal cover of $\Sl_2(\mathbb{R})$, and obtain as a conclusion that the Bohr compactification of this cover is trivial, whereas the generalized Bohr compactification is non-trivial (see Corollary \ref{cor: classical application}).
+In Subsection \ref{subsection: def top}, working with an arbitrary language (without predicates for all open subgroups of $G$), we introduce definable topological connected components ${G^*}^{00}_{\defi,\topo}$ and ${G^*}^{000}_{\defi,\topo}$, and we give their descriptions; and similarly for the universal definable topological $G$-ambit.

 The main body of work is contained in Sections \ref{section: amenability of G} and \ref{section:amenability of Aut(M)}.
 Our first goal is Question 5.1 from \cite{KrPi} which we recall as a conjecture.